Junior Eurovision Song Contest 2011: Format

+Presenters

 On 15 November 2011, it was revealed that Gohar Gasparyan and Avet Barseghyan would be the hosts of the show.

 Logo and graphic design

 In May 2011, ARMTV announced a competition for children to design the official logo of the contest, which was due to be presented on 1 June.
 However, in the end the logo was designed by a professional teams from ARMTV, the EBU and Studio of Anton Baranov from Belarus, who also designed logo of Junior Eurovision Song Contest 2010 and was presented on 15 July 2011.
 The logo depicts equalizer bars in the shape of a mountain, hinting a toy version of the famous Mount Ararat.

 The graphics were made by Guðmundur Þór Kárason, from Iceland, who previously worked on the Icelandic children's show LazyTown and was a photographer for the Eurovision Song Contest 2010.
 The postcards were produced and directed by him alongside Arthur Vardanyan.